rajkumarvenkatasamy/date-time-dimension/README.md

     ```java
     java -jar <application jar name> --spring.config.location="<JAR_LOCATION_DIRECTORY>\config\application.properties"
     ```
+That's it.
+The data is available in `dim_date` and `dim_time` tables for you to consume.

+    **To view the data in default H2 Database:**

-4. Open the below url in browser to access the default in-built h2 database
+1. Open the below url in browser to access the default in-built h2 database
     ```http request
     <Replace IP and Port address as per your setup>

     http://localhost:8080/h2-console/
     ```
-5. Login as user `sa` and password as `password`
+2. Login as user `sa` and password as `password`
-6. Execute the sql commands
+3. Execute the sql commands
     ```sql
     select * from dim_date;
     select * from dim_time;
     ```
-7. To export the data as `CSV file`, execute the below commands in the same sql command window
+4. To export the data as `CSV file`, execute the below commands in the same sql command window

 ```sql
 call CSVWRITE ( '<Directory path>/dim_date.csv', 'SELECT * FROM dim_date' );
 call CSVWRITE ( '<Directory path>/dim_time.csv', 'SELECT * FROM dim_time' );
 ```
-That's it, you have date and time dimension data in both Table and CSV format

 ### Configuration Options